MicrosoftDocs/win32/desktop-src/automat/exposing-the-application-object.md

 ---
 title: Exposing the Application Object
-description: The Application object identifies the application and provides a way for ActiveX clients to bind to and navigate the application's exposed objects. ms.assetid: '2eaf4b6f-300d-4697-aeaf-28078e5cdf75'
+description: The Application object identifies the application and provides a way for ActiveX clients to bind to and navigate the applications exposed objects. ms.assetid: 2eaf4b6f-300d-4697-aeaf-28078e5cdf75 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Exposing the Application Object